Markvanderuit/dual_hierarchy_tsne/README.md

   cmake ..
   make
 ```
+During CMake configuration, [vcpkg](https://github.com/microsoft/vcpkg) is used to pull in a number of third-party dependencies.
+If you experience issues with compiling these, please refer to their respective build instructions for troubleshooting.

+## Usage

-## Library usage
+### Library
-The CMake project consists of three libraries: `utils`, `sne`, `vis`.
-The `utils` library provides utility functions and wrapper code.
-The `vis` library provides rendering code for the demo application.
-The `sne` library contains the parts that really matter.
-An example showing its usage:
+The CMake project provides three library build targets: `utils`, `vis`, and `sne`.
+The `utils` library provides utility and boilerplate code.
+The `vis` library provides a renderer for the demo application.
+The `sne` library contains the only parts that really matter.

+Below is an example showing its usage to minimize a small dataset:

 ```c++
 #include <vector>